Personalize Your Workspace

 - When you make changes to a card page that you open from a list, the changes will take effect on all records that you open from that list.
 For example, let's say you open a specific customer from the Customers list page, and then personalize the page by adding a field.
 When you open other customers from the list, the field that you added will also be shown.

 - Changes that you make will take effect on all your Role Centers.
-For example, if you make a change to the Customer list when the Role Center is set to Business Manager, you will also see the change in the Customer list when Role Center is set to Sales Order Processor.
+For example, if you make a change to the Customer list when the Role Center is set to Business Manager, you will also see the change on the Customers page when the Role Center is set to Sales Order Processor.

 - Changes to a page in a pane will take effect on the page where ever it is shown.